- Jobber Blueprint /

 You can also work for a local roofing business owner to get the experience you need.
 They’ll show you firsthand how to run a successful roofing business, including scheduling jobs, ordering materials, and working with clients.

-Roofing contractor’s license
+Get your roofing contractor’s license

 You may or may not need a roofing contractor’s license to run a roofing business, depending on where you live, the types of projects you plan to take on, and how much you’ll charge.